History of the Festival

 • The Festival made a major change in focus in 2010 with Bend concerts.
 Starting in 2010, half of the festival was moved to Bend, using the historic Tower Theatre and high school auditoriums for Pops and Classical Concerts.
 Sunriver had been holding the Pops in Bend for years, but that was the only concert in Bend during the early years.

 In an interview with Paul Redding in 1978, Jim Reeves explained why 40 years later, the festival is thriving:

 “This is an event which gets the musician cheek to jowl with the audience.
 As a musician, I can say there is a vast difference in playing to an audience at a distance across the footlights and playing to people that stood close to you and talked to you…”

 A STRONG FUTURE FOR THE NEXT 40 YEARS

-The Festival continues to prosper under the direction of Executive Director Meagan Iverson and a dedicated board and volunteer team.
+The Festival continues to prosper under the direction of Executive Director Meagan Iverson and dedicated board, staff, and volunteer teams.
 Again, from the Jim Reeves interview in 1978: